International Paper

 6. Reports gender balance of board members?

-The company reports 27% of women on its board of directors.
+3 - The company reports that 30% of its board of directors are women.

 -